stevemiles70/Acronis-Teknov8-AzureDR-EvalGuide-Draft01/README.md

     * https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/overview

-2. **Acronis Portal and download installer**; in this method you are required to login to the VM (*interactively via RDP session*), then from a browser access the *Cyber Protect Portal Console* and downloaded the appropriate agent installer and install directly on the VM to be protected.
+2. **Acronis Portal and download installer**; in this method you are required to login to the VM (*interactively via RDP session*), then from a browser access the *Cyber Protect Portal Console* and download the appropriate agent installer and install directly on the VM to be protected.

        //Add Acronis portal Image here...//